trhacknon/trhacknon.github.io/_posts/2020-2-15-Dynamic-Invoke.md

 ## Room for Improvement

+DInvoke represents a powerful and flexible new framework for post-exploitation on Windows.
+But, there is still plenty of room for improvement.
+We have a list of features that we would like to add.
+If you have more, feel free to submit a PR or request the feature.

+* Provide arguments to EXEs invoked from memory
+* Fix manual mapping and syscall stub generation support for WOW64 processes
+* Option for DynamicAPIInvoke to use PEB or manual map
+* Add a function to Module Overload a module in memory and map the result into another process.
+* A generic function for hooking an unmanaged API call with a managed function (Delegate)

 # Conclusions

 Next up, an in-depth exploration of how to leverage SharpSploit to execute PE modules from memory, either for post-exploitation or for hook evasion.